South-eastern Wetlands and Grasslands – Devon Grasslands

 Access and facilities:

-The local farms in the area have done an incredible amount of work in terms of partnering with BirdLife South Africa and combatting various mining and other environmental threats so as to protect these stunning patches of privately owned grasslands.
-As such, a good relationship has been formed between farmers and birders and visitors to the area are asked to respect any private property and to stick solely to the demarcated public roads.
+The local farmers in the area have done an incredible amount of work in terms of partnering with BirdLife South Africa to combat various prospecting, mining and other environmental threats to protect these stunning patches of privately owned grasslands.
+The Devon Protected Environment (DPE) is within the Gauteng portion of the Devon Grasslands Important Bird and Biodiversity Area.
+The DPE is made up of a group of conservation-minded farmers that have collectively declared their properties as a Protected Environment in an effort to legally protect this unique area and its biodiversity value.
+The total area of the DPE is approximately 8 000 ha and the declaration was done in partnership with the Gauteng Biodiversity Stewardship Programme.
+There is a good relationship between farmers and birders, and visitors to the area are asked to respect private property, stick solely to demarcated public roads and to remain mindful of other road users.